anyproto/docs/data-and-security/data-storage-and-deletion/self-hosting.md

 ### Anytype Network

 Every Anytype user has access to a remote backup node provided by Anytype.
-Its capacity is currently limited to 1 Gb.
+Its capacity is currently limited to 1 GiB.
 Objects and other content have no impact on this limit; only files are limited.
 If you go over the limit, a warning will appear, and you'll be able to ask for more storage.

 Our backup nodes are located in Switzerland.